Mixed earnings from U.S. tech giants may do little to assuage worried investors

 “Expectations for growth (companies) are very, very high, and you don’t meet expectations and you are going to see the Netflix or the Google drops," said Paul Nolte, portfolio manager at Kingsview Investment Management in Chicago.
 “It's not industry specific, it’s more company specific.”

-Microsoft’s shares were higher in after-hours trading on Tuesday, while Alphabet’s declined.
+Microsoft’s shares were up about 3.5% in pre-market trading on Wednesday, while Alphabet’s were off about 4.6%.

 In another setback for growth stocks, Tesla TSLA.O shares tumbled 12% on Tuesday after the electric carmaker's CEO, Elon Musk, clinched his deal to buy Twitter TWTR.N for $44 billion.